AInnervate/TinyNets.jl/README.md

 ## Iterative Pruning

-An iterative pruning strategy first prunes the trained model and then retrains it (which is called *fine tuning*) until the stop condition is achieved.
+An iterative pruning strategy first prunes the trained model and then retrains it (which is called *fine-tuning*) until the stop condition is achieved.
 A pruning schedule defines the sequence of pruning and fine tuning steps.

 You can create an iterative scheduler using